 2) Enjoy the Light Festival

 During the winter months, the annual Amsterdam Light Festival takes place.
-At this time, you will see the magical light installation that adorns the streets, canals, and landmarks start from November to January.
+You will see magical light installations decorating the streets, canals, and the main landmarks of the city.
+The festival usually takes place between the end of November and January – dates for the upcoming edition are November 28th to January 18th.

 The best way to enjoy this is to go on an Amsterdam Light Festival boat tour– this one includes an open bar!